Tom-J-Barrett/Sparkify/README.md

 The notebook in this repo consists of data exploration, feature engineering and modelling required to write the blog post.

 ## Results
-A Logistic Regression model was trained using the subset of data.
-A Multi Classification Evaluator that gave a result of 52.3% accuracy and an F1 score of 0.474was used.
-Since churn is a binary value these results aren’t great but due to the small subset of data used we couldn’t expect very successful results.
+A Random Forest Classifier was trained using the subset of data provided in IBM Watson Studio.
+Using a cross validator, an accuracy of 90.9% and a F1 score of 0.897 was recorded.